-- Elementary Differential Equations and Boundary Value Problems (10th Edition), William E. Boyce and Richard C. DiPrima. - (Optional) ODE and PDE Overview, Prof. Stephanos Venakides.
+- Elementary Differential Equations and Boundary Value Problems (10th Edition), William E. Boyce and Richard C. DiPrima. - ODE and PDE Overview, Parts I, II, Prof. Stephanos Venakides.
+(Available on Sakai.)

 Goal: This course will introduce the classical and rich theory of differential equations.
 Students will learn not only rules and procedures to be appropriately applied to a handful of problem types, but also fundamental ideas that will influence the way of thinking and problem solving.